krkruk/arduino-robot-tutorial/docs/chapters/5_servo.md

 # Summary

 You should be pretty comfortable with controlling servos by now.
-There are also different servos, some name them digital.
-The difference is you don't need PWM to control them, you need UART.
+There are also different servos, some people names them *digital*.
+The difference is you don't need PWM to control them, you need UART or effectively any specified communication protocol (check servo specs!).
 Usually this kind of a servo is more expensive as it provides additional feedback information such as position, power use and allow using it as a regular motor (continuously rather than just angle control).